 Details about Paratransit

-- Clean, well-maintained vehicles and well trained drivers
+- Clean, well-maintained vehicles

 - Consideration for your special needs